 - Sufficient resources must be available so that external influences are felt to be minimal and a sense of “local control” exists about what is needed to succeed.
 Having to wait for equipment or permission is not conducive to a flowing workplace.
 A sense of control over the situation or activity lends itself to improved results; an internal focus-of-control generates better flow than a reliance or dependence on outside influencers.

-- Mental skills training is important.
+- Mental skills training is important and can be developed.
 People should be using skills such as dissociation, meditation, visual rehearsal or projection, positive self-talk (opposed to the constructive criticism so often used as a leadership technique by management!) and other creative skills that can benefit individuals.
 People should be able to access high performance mental states and also avoid distractions, both mental and physical.
 Teams using thinking processes like Ed DeBono’s Six Thinking Hats and other brainstorming or mind-mapping practices can add thinking skills to a problem-solving situation.
 Self-generated stretch or push goals for performance can create the need to expand and improve results and productivity.

 - A focus on success, rather than avoidance of failure, is important for most individuals.
 While some may employ a fear-of-failure strategy as a motivational force, it is generally not something that will drive peak performance.
 Having a focus on achieving success and meeting goals is much more rewarding than avoiding failure or lack of success.
 Intrinsic rewards support sustained performance much more than any added extrinsic rewards might generate.
 Achieving the goal and generating immediate positive feedback are powerful motivators and help sustain flow.

 - Balance between ability levels and challenges presented for the team (the activity is neither too easy nor too difficult) is a key factor and something that managers and key leaders must attend to for best results.
+Balance is a critical factor in sustaining flow.

-- Engagement within the activity itself is important, especially when it is a group or team situation where there may have been some past negativity surrounding this activity.
+- Engagement within the activity itself is really important, especially when it is a group or team situation where there may have been some past negativity surrounding this activity.
 Sharing risk can help minimize distractions and contribute to the feeling of support.
 Organizations DO have histories, as do individuals.

 - A situation of ownership can help, whereby teammates are enlisted in a shared challenge.
 This generates peer support for the perceived risks as well as support for the needed efforts.
 As I have said many times, “Nobody ever washes a rental car.”
 Having a sense of ownership can help reduce distractions as well as providing overall support and a decreased sense of risk.
 Individuals who do not have a sense of ownership involvement will not often create a sense of flow.